r-hub/evercran/README.md

     options(download.file.method = "wget")

 Modify the URLs to use the snapshot date you’d like.
 Add this to the `~/.Rprofile` file.
-You’ll also need to install the `wget` Debian package for the downloads to work.
+You’ll also need to install `wget` for the downloads to work.
+You can use a https URL if your `wget` installation supports https.

 ## R 0.0 (alpha-test) – R 2.5.1